existencelabs/keystamp-whitepaper/README.md

 This creates a system for cryptographically-enforced access permissions.
 The derivation path of the key which used to sign the data and encrypt the data.

 XPRIV + CHILD DERIVATION PATH = DECRYPTION KEY

+We believe that this function of BIP32 is unique and adds value to Keystamp, and is thus superior to other schemes such as PGP.

 **Extending BIP32 for cryptographic certificates**